expo/expo/docs/versions/unversioned/introduction/faq.rst

 What is the difference between Exponent and React Native?
 ---------------------------------------------------------

 Exponent is kind of like Rails for React Native.
-Lots of things are set up for you, and so it's quicker to get started and on the right path.
+Lots of things are set up for you, so it's quicker to get started and on the right path.

 With Exponent, you don't need Xcode or Android Studio.
 You just write JavaScript using whatever text editor you are